April 27, 2023

 How can fundraisers properly document and thank DAF donors?

 If the grant was not received anonymously, DAF gifts should be recorded in the database so that the individual donor can be thanked.
-The sponsoring organization will receive the tax credit, since the individual donor has already received a tax deduction after contributing to the DAF.
-Nonprofits should develop a process for labeling DAF donors in the donor database, so they are able to pull lists to thank donors, develop internal reporting, and do targeted outreach.
+The sponsoring organization will receive the tax credit since the individual donor has already received a tax deduction after contributing to the DAF.
+Nonprofits should develop a process for labeling DAF donors in the donor database, so they can pull lists to thank donors, develop internal reporting, and do targeted outreach.

 If grants from DAFs are received anonymously, fundraisers may need to do some research and outreach to match donor names with DAF grants.
 Nonprofits should craft messaging to ask donors and prospects if they have DAFs, discover what sponsoring organization they use, and ask their donors to make sure they’re sharing their names and contact information with their fund sponsors.